-200 112 Trinespres of mueroccomonnes
+or ECO 112 Principles of Macroeconomics

 or ECO 113 Principles of Microeconomics

 HIS 103 The Modern World

 or HIS 104 The Modern Non-Western World

 POL 158 Political Patterns and Processes

 or POL 160 World Politics

 POL 490 Seminar in International Relations

 One of the following:

 INS 225 Introduction to Islam

 POL 241 Environmental and River Politics

 SOC 121 Introduction to Human Society

 SWK 230 Global Peace and Social Development

+or one course from the list of "required electives" listed below.

 Two of the following:

 HIS 332 History of U.S. Foreign Relations

 POL 368 Model United Nations

-POL 459 Topics: Women in Comparative Politic
+POL 459 Topics: Women in Comparative Politics

 POL 461 Topics in International Politics

+....